JohnAltman1/JohnA-CMOR-438-Spring-2025/Supervised Learning/Linear Regression/README.md

 ## Reproducing Results

-This should only requier running all cells of the notebook.
+This should only require running all cells of the notebook.
 How quickly it converges does change some based on its initial random state, but that should not effect the model too much.